vkinnune/roger-skyline-1/README.md

 One of our requirements is to be able to SSH from our current machine to the virtual machine using a different port and publickeys.

-Install Openssh with: `sudo pacman -Sy openssh-runit openssh`
+  1. Install Openssh with: `sudo pacman -Sy openssh-runit openssh`

-Add to services: `sudo ln -s  /etc/runit/sv/sshd /run/runit/service/sshd`
+  2. Add to services: `sudo ln -s  /etc/runit/sv/sshd /run/runit/service/sshd`

+  3. Then change the port of SSH.
+Open /etc/ssh/sshd_config and uncomment and change the Port 22.
+For example `61216`.

+See detailed list of usable ports: https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers.